yuki-kimoto/SPVM-Numpy/README.md

 # SPVM::Numpy

-SPVM::Numpy is a SPVM module.
+Numpy is the Python/NumPy porting to Perl/SPVM